shkma/LossAssessment/README.md

 # LossAssessment
-This page is the online repository for the following submitted manuscript: Kitayama S, Cilsalar H. (Under Review).
-"Comparative Seismic Loss Assessment of Seismically Isolated and Non-Isolated Buildings Designed by the Procedure of ASCE/SEI 7-16."
+This page is the online repository for the following journal article: Kitayama, S., Cilsalar, H. (2021).
+"Seismic loss assessment of seismically isolated buildings designed by the procedures of ASCE/SEI 7-16."
+Bull Earthquake Eng. https://doi.org/10.1007/s10518-021-01274-y

 This repository contains seismic loss assessment MATLAB code.

-Prepared by: Shoma Kitayama (shomakit@buffalo.edu) Checked by: Huseyin Cilsalar (huseyin.cilsalar@bozok.edu.tr) Last modified: 23.Oct.2020
+Prepared by: Shoma Kitayama (s.kitayama@leeds.ac.uk) Checked by: Huseyin Cilsalar (huseyin.cilsalar@bozok.edu.tr) Last modified: 23.Oct.2020
 Version: 2.0

 #Log
+28Nov2021.
+"README.md in main" included the title of the journal, DOI and the publications date.

+16Nov2021.
+The manuscript was published on a journal, Bulletin of Earthquake Engineering.

 05Feb2021.
 Three files were updated:
 "info_Comp_Fragility_NonStructural_Accel.m",
 "info_Comp_Fragility_Structural" and